Ultra X England

 Medical support throughout the event

-Therapists (osteopaths, physios, sports masseurs) on course and at the campsite
+Therapists (osteopaths, physios, sports massage therapists) on the courses and at the campsite

-Drinking water and food at checkpoints on the course and hot water for cooking at the campsite
+Drinking water and food at course checkpoints and hot water to prepare food at the campsite

 Finisher photo

-Campsite spot for the nights of Friday, Saturday, and Sunday (equipment not included but a tent can be rented online during registration)
+Campsite location for Friday, Saturday, and Sunday nights (equipment not included but a tent can be rented online during registration)

-Here's the list of mandatory equipment for Ultra X 110 England:
+Here is the list of mandatory equipment for the Ultra X 110 England:

 Suitable running shoes